deefour/presenter/README.md

  attribute with the name `'model'`.
  - Presenters now only provide property access to **public** properties on the presenter.
+ - Prefixed API methods/properties with `_` on the base presenter to further avoid conflicts with attribute overrides.
+ - Made `$_model` property public.
+ - Updates to code formatting.

 #### 0.5.0 - April 27, 2015